DHHR reports more than 1.83 million Covid-19 tests have been completed

 -

-The COVID-19 dashboard is at www.coronavirus.wv.gov and shows the total number of vaccines administered.
+The COVID-19 dashboard is lat www.coronavirus.wv.gov and shows the total number of vaccines administered.
 See the vaccine summary tab for more detailed information.

 Free COVID-19 testing is available to all West Virginia residents.
 For additional periodic and pharmacy testing events, visit https://dhhr.wv.gov/COVID-19/pages/testing.aspx.